MTH65 Introductory Algebra-2nd Term

 - Course Specific Requirements:

-There are two proctored paper-and-pencil, no-notes, no-books, no calculator exams (the Midterm and Final).
-There will be scheduled times to take those exams at the Sylvania Campus, but if you live out of town, you can make arrangements with me to take the exam at an approved college testing center.
-If you live in the Portland area, you must take the exam at the Sylvania Campus.
-I do not offer testing at the other PCC campuses.
-Otherwise, the entire course can be completed from home.
-The four graded worksheets can be mailed.
-MyMathLab is NOT required in this class.
+- There are two proctored no calculator, paper-and-pencil exams (Midterm Exam and the Final).
+There will be scheduled times to take those exams at the Sylvania Campus, but if you cannot make those times you can make alternative arrangements to take them at the Sylvania Testing center if you live in the district or at an accredited college testing center if you do not.
+Otherwise, the entire course can be completed from a computer that has internet access.

 - Please be sure to read the Technical Requirements for this delivery mode.

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities in taking Web based distance learning classes please visit the Office for Students with Disabilities website.

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.